appbaseio/Docs/content/docs/search/relevancy.md

 #### Relevance Tuning with Rank Feature

 **What is a rank feature**: A [rank_feature](https://www.elastic.co/guide/en/elasticsearch/reference/current/rank-feature.html) field works similarly to a regular float field from the outside, but indexes data in a way that allows Elasticsearch to run queries efficiently when it is used for ranking.
-Appbase.io natively supports applying additional relevance tuning using rank feature.
+ReactiveSearch dashboard natively supports applying additional relevance tuning using rank feature.

 You can add a rank_feature field from the [Schema UI view](#schema).